 Anonymous is the same group that successfully hacked Sony last year and stole millions of customer records including credit card information.

-1) Change the passwords on your Google and Facebook accounts to prevent unauthorized access.
+To protect yourself we recommend that you follow these steps:1) Change the passwords on your Google and Facebook accounts to prevent unauthorized access.

 2) Change the passwords to any online banking or online credit card you may use.